Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/lab2.md

       ![](../media/lab13-1-6.png)

-1. Select **New message** from the top left corner of the screen.
+1. Select **New Email** from the top left corner of the screen.
 Enter an email address to which you have access and is not part of the WWLxZZZZ.OnMicrosoft.com domain and enter **Test** in the subject line.

 1. Select **Attach**.

-1. Select **Browse cloud locations**.
+1. Select **One drive**.

 1. From the list that shows up, select the document you created and to which you applied the label **Test-label**.
 Select **Next** and select **Attach as a copy**.
 Press **Send**.